Twipped/Kalendae/readme.md

 - `useYearNav`: Include the double-arrow year navigation.
 Default is `true`.

+- `side`: Chooses the side on which to display the picker.
+Default is `bottom`.

 ###Advanced Behavior Options

 The following settings alter the internal behavior of Kalendae and should only be changed by advanced users.